spkane/docker201/terraform/README.md

 # Terraform + AWS + Docker Swarm setup

 Here is the basic setup to run up docker swarm cluster in AWS using the Terraform.
 [Terraform](https://www.terraform.io) is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.
 Using Terraform helps to create the infrastructure you can change and trace, safely and efficiently.
-A small swarm cluster will be created during startup.
-One swarm manager and four swarm workers.
+A medium-sized swarm cluster will be created during startup.
+Three swarm managers and ten swarm workers.
 In the  *app-instances.tf* you will find the core configuration.
-The swarm is initiated during provisioning.
-All other swarm agents (workers) will connect to the manager by a token, generated during the swarm initialization.
-The trick is that we want to do it automatically, but we don't know the token before the initialization.
-To send the token to the agents, I copy it to a file on the swarm manager and then "scp" the token file to the manager host from the agent's machines.

 ## Installation
 Directions on how to install terraform can be found [here](https://www.terraform.io/intro/getting-started/install.html).
 Or you can using a Docker image to keep your environment clear.
 For example, [this one](https://hub.docker.com/r/amontaigu/terraform/).